build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 Using Spot Instances for your Kubernetes data plane nodes helps you reduce computing costs.
 As long as your workloads are fault-tolerant, stateless, and can use a variety of instance types, you can use Spot.
 Karpenter allows you to simplify the process of configuring your EKS cluster with a high-instance type diversification, and provisions only the capacity you need.

-You learn more about using Karpenter on EKS with [this hands-on workshop](https://ec2spotworkshops.com/karpenter.html), or dive deeper into the Karpenter cocepts [here](https://karpenter.sh/docs/concepts/).
+You can learn more about using Karpenter on EKS with [this hands-on workshop](https://ec2spotworkshops.com/karpenter.html), or dive deeper into the Karpenter cocepts [here](https://karpenter.sh/docs/concepts/).